• Skip to primary navigation

 It shows fine motor skills.
 This game helps kids look at things more closely and, therefore, determine different ways to do tasks by determining similarities and differences.

-Where to buy it?
-Here are four types of pick-up stick games from Amazon (affiliate):
+Where can I buy it?
+Here are four types of pick-up stick games from Amazon (Affiliate Link) (affiliate):

 Hedbanz game